adamgajzlerowicz/tasks-app-demo/README.md

 ## Testing

 Application has logic points tested with unit tests.
 To run tests please run `yarn test`.
-For the watch mode
+For the watch mode use `yarn test:watch`

 ## Overview
 * Application uses Styled Components for namespaced css class names.